 - Underfloor heating costs vary: electric underfloor heating is cheaper to install but more expensive to run than water-fed.
 Find out more in our guide.

 - A new boiler may be needed to meet the demand of water-fed underfloor heating; the Energy Saving Trust estimates the cost of a gas boiler replacement at around £2,300.

 Professional project fee costs

-Subscribe to Real Homes magazine in our summer sale
+Subscribe to Real Homes magazine – it's the perfect Christmas gift

 Budget for architect design fees from three to seven per cent of the construction cost.
 That puts the fee for an extension of £30,000 at £900 to £2,100, for example.

 There's a minimum cost of around £2,700 to £4,000 for planning drawings and also for construction drawings.
 If you need a structural engineer to size roof joists and foundations, factor in £500 to £1,000.

 A measured survey of the existing house will cost from £500 to £1,500 depending on the size of the property.

 If you are employing your designer to put the contract out to tender, appoint the builder and administer the contract, budget for a further three to seven per cent of the build cost (again, around £900 to £2,100).
 Alternatively, agree a day or hourly rate for ad hoc site attendance.

 Project management by a building contractor or architect will be 15 to 20 per cent (up to £4,500) on top of the net cost of labour, materials and overheads, although you can save money if you manage your own project.